manasgaur/CLPsych2022/data/Readme.md

-These are sample data files created to show you how the train and test data would look like.
+These are sample data files created to show you how the train and development data would look like.